ixa-ehu/ixa-dbpedia-spotlight/README.md

     + README.md: This README

-## Install and Modify ixa-dbpedia-spotlight
+## Install and Modify spotlight-installer

 If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
 If you have already your Lucene-based disambiguation index for DBPedia Spotlight